 - Referral Tracking and Follow-Up: Tracking and following up on referrals to specialists, including behavioral healthcare providers.

 - Evidence-Based Decision Support: Using evidence-based guidelines to make decisions about support for mental health and substance use disorders.

 - Addiction Treatment: Medication-assisted treatment for addiction.

-- Practices must be located in the Commonwealth of Massachusetts.
+- Are located in the Commonwealth of Massachusetts.

-- Practices must complete and submit an application to the Massachusetts Health Policy Commission
+- Must complete and submit an application to the Massachusetts Health Policy Commission (HPC).

-- Practices must meet at least 7 of 13 criteria to achieve PCMH PRIME certification.
+- Meet at least 7 of 13 criteria to achieve PCMH PRIME certification.

 See what education events are scheduled for PCMH PRIME Certification.

 See what you need to do to get started with PCMH PRIME Recognition.